sasadangelo/MrSnake/README.md

 # Credits

-The author of the framework code, later modified by me, is [Mario Zachner](https://github.com/badlogic) (@badlogic) that released the code with GPL3 license as a resource of the book Beginning Android Games.
-The framework is a very simplified version of the open source library libgdx released under GPL3 license.
+The author of the framework code, later modified by me, is [Mario Zachner](https://github.com/badlogic) (@badlogic) that released the code with GPL3 license as a resource of the Beginning Android Games book.
+The framework is a very simplified version of the open source library Libgdx released under GPL3 license.
 The code of the video game is an evolution of the Mr Nom project released by Mario Zachner with GPL3 license as a resource of the same book.

 # License
 [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)

 # How to run the source code

 Download and install [Android Studio](https://developer.android.com/studio/index.html).
 To do that accept all the default settings the installation procedure show you.
-If you already have Android Studio installed make sure it is at the latest level.
+If you already have Android Studio installed, make sure it is at the latest level.
 Once Android Studio is up and running make sure all projects are closed (if a project is open do File->Close Project), the "Welcome to Android Studio" Panel appears.
 Select the option "Check out project from version control" and then GitHub.

 Fill the following fields: